Mapping Data Flow Debug Mode

 When running in Debug Mode in Data Flow, your data will not be written to the Sink transform.
 A Debug session is intended to serve as a test harness for your transformations.
 Sinks are not required during debug and are ignored in your data flow.
 If you wish to test writing the data in your Sink, execute the Data Flow from an Azure Data Factory Pipeline and use the Debug execution from a pipeline.

-Selecting individual columns in your data preview tab will pop up a chart on the far-right of your data grid with detailed statistics about each field.
+Selecting a column in your data preview tab and clicking Statistics in the data preview toolbar will pop up a chart on the far-right of your data grid with detailed statistics about each field.
 Azure Data Factory will make a determination based upon the data sampling of which type of chart to display.
 High-cardinality fields will default to NULL/NOT NULL charts while categorical and numeric data that has low cardinality will display bar charts showing data value frequency.
 You'll also see max/len length of string fields, min/max values in numeric fields, standard dev, percentiles, counts, and average.